Gate-Tunable Superconducting Spin Valve in a van der Waals Ferromagnet/Superconductor/Ferromagnet Trilayer: Introduction

-Beyond the standard and inverse SVE, the dependence of \( T_c \) on the misorientation angle \( \theta \) can be nonmonotonic, with a minimum near \( \theta = \pi/2 \) \cite{Fominov2010,Mironov2014,Wu2012,Leksin2012,Jara2014,Singh2015,Flokstra2015,Karminskaya2011,Wu2012,Kamashev2024_FFS}.
-This behavior is due to the generation of equal-spin triplet pairs, which correspond to long-range triplet correlations inside the ferromagnets.
+Beyond the standard and inverse SVE, the dependence of \( T_c \) on the misorientation angle \( \theta \) can be nonmonotonic, with a minimum near \( \theta = \pi/2 \) \cite{Fominov2010,Mironov2014,Wu2012,Leksin2012,Jara2014,Singh2015,Flokstra2015,Karminskaya2011,Wu2012,Kamashev2024_FFS,Lenk2016_Tr,Zdravkov2013,Zdravkov2013_Memory}.
+This behavior arises from the generation of equal-spin triplet pairs, which correspond to long-range triplet correlations inside the ferromagnets.
 These pairs open an additional channel for superconductivity suppression in non-collinear magnetization configurations.
 Since the triplet correlations are proportional to the cross product of the two magnetizations, they are most efficiently generated near \( \theta = \pi/2 \), leading to a characteristic minimum in the \( T_c(\theta) \) dependence.

 In addition to the well-studied thin-film structures, systems comprising a few monolayers—fabricated from van der Waals (vdW) materials \cite{Geim2013,Novoselov2016}—have emerged as promising platforms for investigating proximity effects \cite{Zollner2025}.
 The weak interlayer coupling in vdW materials allows for layer-by-layer assembly of heterostructures with tailored parameters.
 Numerous vdW materials are now available, including magnets (e.g., \(\text{Fe}_3\text{GeTe}_2\) \cite{Gibertini2019,Zhang2001,Zhuang2016,Liu2017,Wang2017,Chen2013,Deng2018,Yi2016,Fei2018}, \(\text{VSe}_2\) \cite{Bonilla2018,Ma2012}, \(\text{CrTe}_2\) \cite{Zhang2021}, \(\text{V}_5\text{S}_8\) \cite{Zhang2020}, \(\text{VS}_2\) \cite{Ma2012}) and superconductors (e.g., \(\text{NbSe}_2\) \cite{Xi2015,Soto2006}, \(\text{MoS}_2\) \cite{Saito2016}).
 Several theoretical \cite{Wickramaratne2021,Aikebaier2022,Bobkov2024_vdW,Ianovskaia2024,Bobkov2024_spin,Bobkov2025} and experimental \cite{Jo2023,Jiang2020,Kezilebieke2020,Ai2021,Idzuchi2021} studies have explored S/F vdW heterostructures.
 In particular, Refs.~\cite{Bobkov2024_vdW} and \cite{Ianovskaia2024} have theoretically investigated the proximity effect in S/F structures with single or few superconducting monolayers, revealing counterintuitive non-monotonic dependence of superconductivity on the internal exchange field and gate voltage applied to the ferromagnet.